folio-org/ui-ld-folio-wrapper/README.md

 ## Run your new app

-Run the following from the ui-marva directory to serve your new app using a development server:
+Run the following from the ui-linked-data directory to serve your new app using a development server:
 ```
 stripes serve
 ```